QuarkusAcademy/.github/profile/README.md

 Welcome to QuarkusAcademy!
 This organization is dedicated to helping developers learn and excel in building applications with Quarkus.

+## Disclaimer

+QuarkusAcademy is not affiliated with Red Hat, IBM, or any company.
+It's an independent educational organization.

 ## What is Quarkus?
 Quarkus is a Java framework designed for Kubernetes and optimized for GraalVM.
 It provides a streamlined environment for cloud-native applications.